sergeche/livestyle/ABOUT.md

 * Instant updates: see changes as-you-type.
 No file saving, no page reloading.
 * No local files required.
 * Cross-platform
 * Multi-view and multi-device updates.
-You can open the same page in different windows and get instant updates in all windows.
+You can open the same page in different windows and get instant updates in all of them.
 If your monitor large enough, you can easily tweak responsive design as never before!
 And yes, changes made in DevTools of one window will be automatically applied to other ones.
-* You can even live edit different web-sites, for example, desktop and mobile versions of you web-site that shares the same CSS code base.
+* Multi-site update.
+You can even live edit different web-sites, for example, desktop and mobile versions of you web-site that shares the same CSS code base.
-* Extremely easy setup: just open CSS file in editor and associate it with browser one in LiveStyle browser pane.
+* Extremely easy setup: just open CSS file in editor and associate it with the browser one in LiveStyle browser pane.
 No complex mappings, patterns etc.

 ## Will it work with SASS/SCSS/LESS?

-Although I’ve demonstrated live SCSS edit in video above, it’s just an experiment and I don’t know  if it will be possible to create a solid solution.
+Although I’ve demonstrated live SCSS edit in video above, it’s just an experiment and it’s not ready for use.

 It’s pretty easy to resolve SCSS nesting to plain CSS since it’s one-to-one mapping mostly.
 But when it comes to dynamic features like mixins, math, variables etc., things getting much harder.
 Of course I can do some basic transforms to create patch for CSS from preprocessor, but it’s very hard to transform CSS changes back to preprocessor.